KLYCKIT/ArduinoNamoSuperMiniV1/README.md

 * D4 -- Blue  -- Arduino Pin 1 (active Low)
 * D2 -- Green -- Arduino Pin 13 -- LED_BUILTIN (active High)
 It also has 3 NeoPixel LEDs connected to Arduino Pin 2.

+## Blink_Test for Nano SuperMini

+This Blink_Test shows how simple it is to control the 3 single-color LEDs on the board, plus the 3 NeoPixel LEDs on the board.

 This example code is in the public domain.
 I hacked the code by combining "Blink" and "Simple NeoPixel test" sketches: